 - An initial inspection of the property – providing you with property particulars, advice on its rental value and potential target markets.

-- Marketing the property – advertising through our own website as well as those of our affiliates, taking photographs and carrying out accompanied viewings.
+- Marketing the property – advertising through property marketing websites, taking photographs and carrying out accompanied viewings.

 - Finding suitable tenants – conducting reference checks and preparing a Tenancy Agreement.